The Unknown Witches of Oz

 The Unknown Witches of Oz: Locasta and the Three Adepts is a 2000 novel written by Dave Hardenbrook, with illustrations by Kerry Rouleau.

 The publication of The Unknown Witches of Oz was timed to coincide with the centennial of the original Oz book, The Wonderful Wizard of Oz (as was also true of Gina Wickwar's The Hidden Prince of Oz and Edward Einhorns's Paradox in Oz).
 Hardenbrook's novel is the first volume of a planned trilogy.

 The witches

-Locasta is a name similar to the one that Baum provided to the Good Witch of the North in his 1902 dramatization of The Wonderful Wizard of Oz.
+Locasta is a name similar to "Locusta" that Baum provided to the Good Witch of the North in his 1902 dramatization of The Wonderful Wizard of Oz.
 The Three Adepts are characters that Baum introduced in his final Oz book, Glinda of Oz — though Hardenbrook changes their names and particulars, making them Locasta's granddaughters.

 The plot

 Locasta, the Good Witch of the North, is forced out of Oz by the evil witch Mombi.
 Locasta solicits help to return to Oz, from a boy named Dan, a sixteen-year-old orphan she meets at the Los Angeles Public Library.
 Back in Oz, she learns that the land is in danger of conquest by a constellation of evil forces, including the Nome King, a genie named Taarna, and the demons and witches of Whaqoland.
 Locasta joins with Glinda and Princess Ozma, and the Adepts, to foil the villains and restore the moral order.

 In a notable departure from the practice of earlier writers on Oz, Hardenbrook creates a teenaged protagonist as a romantic interest for Ozma.